Leo-Foy/ASE456---CalculatorApp/README.md

 ```

 ###Running the Project

-Connect your device or start an emulator.
+-Connect your device or start an emulator.

 ```bash
 flutter run